subshell/data-repositories/README.md

 It is recommended to have separate Dexie databases for every repository (due to some issues with Dexie and the versioning across multiple repositories).
 Use the `DatabaseAccess` class with care and try not to create those classes with duplicate names unless you know what you do.

 The repositories naturally work with RxJS and Observables.
-If you want to use JavaScript Promises instead you can just call `.toPromise()` on every returned Observable.
 Due to the nature of IndexedDB there is no synchronous way to read or write any data.

+* * *

+Take a look at this project from the [subshell](https://subshell.com) team.
+We make [Sophora](https://subshell.com/sophora/): a content management software for content creation, curation, and distribution.
+[Join our team!](https://subshell.com/jobs/) | [Imprint](https://subshell.com/about/imprint/)